 About Troop 2

 Formed in 1916 with the Reverend H.J.
 Condit of the First Congregational Church as the first Scoutmaster, Troop 2 has, apart from a few years around the 2nd World War, nearly ninety years as an active unit offering great opportunities for self-improvement and learning to boys in the Ithaca area.
 Weekly meetings are held during the school year at our sponsoring organization, First Congregational Church, 309 Highland Rd in Ithaca (get directions).
-2004 saw another expedition to the National Scout Ranch, Philmont in New Mexico, plenty of outdoor fun and activities as well as the advancement of our 47th Eagle Scout since 1972.
+2019 saw more campouts and biking trips, another great summer at Camp Barton, plenty of outdoor fun and activities as well as the advancement of our 47th Eagle Scout since 1972.
 We are compiling a troop history and would be pleased to receive any information or photos to fill in the gaps, names of scoutmasters, Eagle scouts etc. See Scouting in Ithaca.pdf

 Summer camp is a great place to make friends and spend a week out in the open.